telstrapurple/PurpleExplorer/README.md

-# Purple Explorer
-Cross platform Azure Service Bus explorer (Windows, MacOS, Linux)
+# Purple Explorer - cross platform Azure Service Bus explorer (Windows, MacOS, Linux)

 Purple Explorer is a cross platform desktop application build in DotNet Core.
 It's a simple tool to help you to: